Hybrid Satellite-Terrestrial Communication Networks for the Maritime Internet of Things: Key Technologies, Opportunities, and Challenges: State-of-the-Art Maritime Communications

-The satellite-based communication systems have wide area coverage, and can provide low-speed or high-speed data services depending the narrowband or broadband access.
-However, satellite-based communications are greatly affected by climatic conditions and the marine environment, resulting in low reliability \cite{p714}--\cite{p718}.
-Besides, the cost of ship-borne equipment and the communication charges are also very high.
-For example, the cost of installing ship-borne equipment for Inmarsat (Fleet 77) is approximately \$28000, including the antenna, terminal, handset, manuals, SIM card and power supply, and the data service fee is \$2.8 per minute \cite{p1501}.
+The satellite-based communication systems have wide coverage and can provide low-speed or high-speed data services depending the bandwidth.
+However, satellite-based communications are easily affected by climate and the marine environment, resulting in low reliability \cite{p714}--\cite{p718}.
+In addition, the cost of ship-borne equipment and the communication charges are also very high.
+For example, the cost of installing ship-borne equipment for Inmarsat (Fleet 77) is approximately \$28000, including the antenna, terminal, handset, manuals, SIM card and power supply, and the data service costs \$2.8 per minute \cite{p1501}.
+Data from the AIS show that there are nearly 80,000 ships sailing simultaneously around the world, less than 25,000 of which are high-end ships (with a load of more than 10,000 tons) that may afford the ship-borne equipment for high-throughput satellite communications.